janwils/RecipeExtension/README.md

 ## 🛠️ Installation
    see also [Instructions for Recipe Viewer](https://docs.google.com/document/d/1TT3CUGQHv5CJaCau63HJMmz01kBL5MeORjGFLo3dKkM/edit?usp=sharing)
 1. **Download the extension**
-   - Download the ZIP file containing all the necessary files: [INSERT GITHUB LINK].
+   - Download the ZIP file containing all the necessary files: [ZIP File](https://github.com/janwils/RecipeExtension/blob/main/RecipeViewerExtension%20(1).zip).
    - Extract the contents of the ZIP file to a convenient location.
 We suggest making a new folder title "Recipe Viewer Ext" and copying the files in the ZIP over to this new folder.

 2. **Load the extension in Chrome**